riverhuang1107/everai_documentation/CLI_Reference/everai_secret_en.md

   --from-literal password=<your password> your-quay-io-secret-name
 ```

-Create a Secret from a `yaml` file.
+Update a Secret from a `yaml` file.

 Create a `yaml` file named test-secret firstly, the data of the example like this:
 ```bash